Background and Scope

 Reporting

-We publish the following statements and disclosures on our website (www.winton.com/policies-disclosures), which are updated as appropriate:
+We publish a number of statements and disclosures on our website, which are updated as appropriate.